COLOURFUL T-SHIRTS, CLOTHING & GIFTS INSPIRED BY JAPAN - WORLDWIDE SHIPPING

 Actually, this is a list of vegetarian-friendly restaurants that also serve meat, which are a lot harder to find.
 As a vegetarian travelling with meat-eaters, I need restaurants that cater for both of us, which is difficult in Japan.
 I’ve found that 100% vegetarian or vegan restaurants are quite easy to find – there are already lots of lists of them, but it’s harder to find regular restaurants that also cater to vegetarians.

 In the UK it’s standard for most restaurants to have at least one vegetarian option (even if it’s something really boring, like vegetarian lasagne).
 In Japan, however, that’s not the case.
 Most Japanese restaurants have no vegetarian dishes at all.
-I can’t tell you how many times that we’ve walked the streets, tired and hungry, looking for somewhere to eat.
+I can’t tell you how many times we’ve walked the streets, tired and hungry, looking for somewhere to eat.
 So that’s why I wanted to share this list with you.

 While I love spontaneity, you’ll have a much less stressful time if you do some research and go to Japan armed with a list of places where you can eat, if only as a back-up.
 I’ve had far better meals and enjoyed Japanese food so much more when I’ve researched places to eat.
 I’ve also been able to enjoy authentic Japanese food, rather than falling back on pizza and pasta as a last resort because I can’t find anything else.